 BLM and Sod House Theater, under Luverne Seifert & Darcey Engen, received a 2018 Knight Foundation challenge grant to create a site specific set in St. Paul’s Swede Hollow Park - examining the park’s history as a cite for Swedish immigration to Minnesota.
-The grant provided funding for the development of this project through September 2019.
-This collaboration conducted an initial performance workshop on the grounds of the American Swedish Institute in May 2018.
-This project is ongoing and will have it’s later stages in August-September of this year.
+This collaboration conducted an initial performance workshop on the grounds of the American Swedish Institute in May 2018 and will culminate with three consecutive weekend performances at Swede Hollow Park.

 PSON Bodystorming & Performance

 BLM will be the featured artist for the 2019 Physical Sciences Oncology Network’s Annual Meeting.
 During the days of September 18 & 19, BLM will be offering multiple bodystorming opportunities to the attendees of the conference.
 They will additionally be performing the evening of September 18 at the Illusion Theater in downtown Minneapolis.

 BLM will be touring to Gainesville in mid-October for a residency at the University of Florida.

 They’re being presented by the Phillips Center for the Performing Arts to perform 2 shows on October 11: a student matinee and an open-to-the-public evening program.
 The week prior to the shows, they will be holding masterclasses on campus open to UF students and the gainesville community.

 BLM starts their 2nd year as Dance Company-in-Residence at the Performing Institute of Minnesota

 Formerly Main Street for the Performing Arts, The Performing Institute of Minnesota (PiM) opened their new doors of its arts high school and performance center in Eden Prairie, MN in August 2017.
 One of its first steps was to invite BLM in as its first ever dance company-in-residence!
-BLM has conducted numerous activities at PiM, including a spring performance, bodystorming workshops, choreographic collaborations and mock auditions.
+BLM has conducted numerous activities at PiM, including a spring performance, bodystorming workshops, choreographic collaborations, an exclusive matinee and mock auditions.

 The Moving Cell Project - Year 10